 – Absence of distraction

-As it was mentioned above, landing page should concentrate people’s attention around a particular object.
-So, it should get rid of any elements that can distract user’s attention and highlight the parts directly influencing the conversion.
-The less additional links are used, the better.
+As it was mentioned above, the landing pages should concentrate people’s attention around a particular object.
+So, it should get rid of any elements that can distract the user’s attention and highlight the parts directly influencing the conversion.
+The fewer additional links are used, the better.
 Call to action elements should get the fastest and highest level of attention.
-In this case user will get the best navigation to the goal.
+In this case, user will get the best navigation to the goal.

 Why should you test your landing page?